Did you know Pearl Harbor’s Pacific Aviation Museum is a Smithsonian affiliated museum? With over 70 years of aviation history in one place

 Pacific Aviation Museum

 If someone in your family is fond of military aviation history, then the Pacific Aviation Museum is not something to miss!
-Of all Pearl Harbor’s historic sites, none is more exciting and diverse as this!
+Of all Pearl Harbor’s historic sites

 Experience the incredible history of American military aviation in just one place!